zhihuij/docker-gerrit-jenkins/README.md

 ### Step-4: Access Gerrit and Jenkins

-You can access Gerrit at `http://your-configed-server-name/gerrit` and Jenkins in `http://your-configed-server-name/jenkins`.
+You can access Gerrit at `http://your-configed-server-name/gerrit` (or `http://your-configed-server-name/`) and Jenkins in `http://your-configed-server-name/jenkins`.

 ## Config Gerrit and Jenkins